CVCEeu-dh/public-eye/README.md

 # Public-Eye
 ![Build Status](https://travis-ci.org/CVCEeu-dh/public-eye.svg?branch=master)

 A lot of named entity disambiguation services, like [dpedia spotlight](https://dbpedia-spotlight.github.io/demo/), are now available on the web.
 They all expose a solid REST api and they all disambiguate on top of DBpedia resources.
-They have different output format, though, this is where [Public-Eye](https://github.com/CVCEeu-dh/public-eye) comes in handy.
+They have different output formats, though, and this is where [Public-Eye](https://github.com/CVCEeu-dh/public-eye) comes in handy.
-Public-Eye is a tiny open source library aiming at **harmonize** the different annotation results, and gives you access to language detection automatically thanks to the awesome [languagedetect](https://www.npmjs.com/package/languagedetect) library.
+Public-Eye is a tiny open source library that aims to **harmonize** the different annotation results and gives you access to language detection automatically thanks to the awesome [languagedetect](https://www.npmjs.com/package/languagedetect) library.

 ```javascript
 // minimalistic example with spotlight